Shikher-Agrawal/AtliQ_Sales_Analytics/README.md

 4) Create the date dimension table and fiscal year using power query **M-Language**
 5) Use **Data Analysis Expression** (DAX) function like SUM, DIVIDE, RELATED, CALCULATE, SUMX, DISTINCT for calculating appropriate measure and calculated columns.
 6) Learn the domain knowledge of finance and sales like **Profit & Loss Statement**.

+## My learnings,

+🌟 Data Cleaning and Combining: Learned techniques to clean and prepare data, ensuring accuracy and consistency.
+Acquired the ability to combine data from multiple sources for comprehensive analysis.

+🌟 Applying Business Math and Statistics: Proficient in applying essential mathematical and statistical concepts to analyze and interpret data effectively, revealing valuable insights.

+🌟 Data Transformation using Power Query: Leveraged the power of Power Query to perform complex data transformations, such as filtering, merging, and aggregating, enabling seamless data preparation for analysis.

+🌟 Working with Pivot Tables and Power Pivot: Excel's Pivot Tables and Power Pivot became indispensable tools for summarizing, analyzing, and visualizing data.
+Developed expertise in creating dynamic reports and performing calculations.

+🌟 Delving into Sales Analytics and Financial Analytics: Explored Excel's capabilities in sales and financial analysis, allowing me to track performance, identify trends, and generate insightful reports for informed decision-making.

+🌟 Real-time Business Application expertise: Applied Excel in real-time business scenarios, including Project Priority Matrix for effective project management and Scenario Planning for analyzing potential outcomes based on different assumptions.